ShubhaTheDataAnalyst/EU-Real-Estate-Analysis/README.md

-# 🏡 European Real Estate Analysis – Power BI Project
+# 🏡 European Real Estate Analysis

 **This project analyzes a European real estate dataset containing 5,000+ property listings.
 The goal is to uncover meaningful insights about pricing, rent, amenities, property types, and market trends.